ElixirTeSS/TeSS_api_client/README.md

 `$ bundle install`

 Create a new ruby script which uses the gem.
-Use the ContentProvider model to create a new content provider in TeSS and the Material or Event model to create new resources.
+Use the ContentProvider model to create a new content provider in our catalogue and the Material or Event model to create new resources.
 `$ nano my_upload_script.rb`

 ```ruby